 Guide to getting a bachelor degree in psychology

 Psychology is considered a soft social science that focuses on the internal processes of the mind and behavior, or how an individual interacts with the world.
 This sets it apart from other social sciences, like sociology or social work, which focus on the effects of populations, social behavior, and how the world interacts with an individual.
-Psychology is the in the U.S.
+Psychology is the 4th most popular bachelor major in the U.S.

-A bachelor’s degree majoring in psychology is a popular and versatile degree.
+The best bachelor’s degrees in psychology is a popular and versatile degree.
 This major appeals to many people who want to understand how they and the people around them tick.
 The undergraduate degree can be the starting point to a long educational journey to become a specialist psychologist, or can simply set the foundations needed to transfer to a graduate program in another discipline like social work, teaching, or counseling.
 The skills earned in this degree, such as intervention, empathy, and advanced understanding of mental illnesses, can be of benefit to any professional position.

 Nobel prize winner, Donatella Marazziti, found that being in love and having untreated obsessive compulsive disorder (OCD) has the same biochemical response in the brain.
 So yes, being in love can seem like you are going crazy.